mattmanalang/softwaredesign/README.md

 # Software Design (Spring 2022)

-This repo is dedicated to the work that was done in Venkat Subramaniam's Software Design course at the University of Houston.<br>
+This repo is dedicated to the work that was done in Venkat Subramaniam's Software Design course at the University of Houston.
+Each assignment had a development time of two (2) weeks and utilized a Jenkins build server with Gradle.<br>
 <br>
 The focus of the course was to practice design techniques such as:
 + Test-driven development